1. To celebrate that,

 slowly.
 White smoke is mostly evaporating water.
 Over five or ten minutes the

-again.
-Every year we feel awe for its power.
+again, as it gets hotter and hotter.
+We feel awe for its power.
 When the flames are going up

 thirty feet or more, they make a roar and a wind that shakes the nearby trees.